-The purple strip at the top of Sines' interface is where you’ll load, save, and create sound presets.
+The purple strip at the top is the same* in all of the Rackmode plug-ins.
+It's where you’ll load, save, and create presets.
 It also contains utility functions such as undo/redo, UI zoom and Focus controls, under-the-hood settings, and more.
-Let’s go over them:

-New- Opens a new blank patch preset.
-If an unsaved patch is currently open or you’ve modified an existing saved patch, a dialog asks if you’d like to save the patch in its current state.
-This greatly reduces the possibility of losing an edited unsaved patch.
+New- Opens a new blank preset.
+If an unsaved preset is currently open or you’ve modified an existing saved preset, a dialog asks if you’d like to save the preset in its current state.
+This greatly reduces the possibility of losing an edited unsaved preset.

-Save- Use this to save patches.
+Save- Use this to save presets.
 There are a couple of levels of hierarchy:

 Collection- This is the top level of organization, and contains entire “sets” of presets.
-The Sines Presets are the main included collection.
 We also include a User Presets Collection for storing your own presets, but you’re free to create your own collections.
-To create a new collection, click in the Collection text field (where it says User Presets above) and type a name.
-User-created sounds can be freely saved to any collection; we like to keep ‘em separated for organizational purposes.
+To create a new collections, click in the Collection text field (where it says User Presets above) and type a name.
+User-created presets can be freely saved to any collection; we like to keep ‘em separated for organizational purposes.

-Patch- A patch is an individual sound.
-To save a patch, simply type the name in the Name field and click Save.
+Preset- To save a preset, simply type the name in the Name field and click Save.

-Keywords- You can add descriptive words such as “stacks,” “noisy,” “stringy,” etc., to patches to make them appear when terms are typed in the Search field.
+Keywords- You can add descriptive words such as “vocal,” “alt” etc., to presets to make them appear when terms are typed in the Search field.
 Use commas to separate multiple keywords entries.

-Browsing Patches- Patches can be browsed by clicking the <Select Preset> field.
+Browsing Presets- Presets can be browsed by clicking the <Select Preset> field.
 To select a preset collection, click in the area that says <All Collections> or on the downward-facing arrow next to it.

-Clicking on the left-side categories narrows down which patches are displayed.
+Clicking on the left-side categories narrows down which presets are displayed.

 <All Presets> will show presets from all collections and categories.